Multnomah County, Oregon: 2000 census

-As of the 2020 census, there were 815,428 people residing in the county.

 Law and government

 Multnomah County was a strongly Republican county for much of the first half of the 20th century.
-However, since 1964, it has been the strongest Democratic bastion in Oregon.
-The Democrats have failed to win a majority in the county only two times since then, in 1972 and 1980.

-As Multnomah County is by far the most populous county in Oregon, Democratic majorities in the county are often enough to swing the results in statewide elections.
-In 2008, Democratic challenger Jeff Merkley unseated incumbent two-term Senator Gordon Smith even though Smith carried 28 of Oregon's 36 counties.
-However, Merkley carried Multnomah County by over 142,000 votes, enough to allow him to defeat Smith by 59,100 votes.
+Since 1964, it has been the strongest Democratic bastion in Oregon, even in the Republican landslides of 1972 and 1984.As Multnomah County is by far the most populous county in Oregon, Democratic majorities in the county are often enough to swing the results in statewide elections.
+In 2008, Democratic challenger Jeff Merkley unseated incumbent two-term Senator Gordon Smith, though Smith carried 28 of Oregon's 36 counties.
+Merkley carried Multnomah County by over 142,000 votes, however, enough to allow him to defeat Smith by 59,100 votes.

 The county courthouse is located in downtown Portland.
 The Multnomah County Central Courthouse opened in 2020, replacing a century-old building nearby that was in need of seismic retrofitting.